7Block Labs

 Putting it together: a reference “order a proof” job spec

-Use this schema (adapt to your provider):
+Use this schema (make sure to adapt it to fit your provider):

 {